 Well, why should you put your hard earned dollars towards the Etha 2?

 Reliability.
 I cannot overstate this enough.
-If im playing and I get shot out because the other player is more skilled than me, that’s fine.
+If I’m playing and I get shot out because the other player is more skilled than me, that’s fine.
 That’s why we play the game.
 I want to go head to head with the best.
 If I get out because my equipment failed, that is unacceptable.
-I’ve been known to get rid of gear the first time it gives me and issue.
-I don’t have time to tinker and fine tune a marker.
+I’ve been known to get rid of gear the first time it gives me an issue.
+I don’t have time to tinker and fine-tune a marker.
 It needs to work every time out of the box.

 My first day with the Etha 2 was not an ideal day to play paintball.
 The temperature was a high of 30 degrees.
 Paintball markers and cold do not mix.
 The shell of the paint gets soft and brittle leading to more breaks in the gun.
 The markers themselves have to overcome the cold and this leads to a lot of bolt stick.

 This was field grade rec ball paint.
 Out of the 4 bags purchased 2 already had broken paint.
 Not a good sign.
 This stuff was really brittle from the cold.
 I grabbed the Etha 2, threw on my Dye ltr, and screwed in my Ninja 68/4500 air tank.
-Ill describe chronoing later, but there was zero issues.
-I shot entire hopper at the chrono station just to make sure it was working properly.
+I’ll describe chronoing later, but there were zero issues.
+I shot the entire hopper at the chrono station just to make sure it was working properly.

 Throughout the day I never broke paint, not even a barrel break.
-There was no skipped shots, and no bolt stick.
+There were no skipped shots and no bolt stick.
 The secret to the Etha 2’s reliability is its bolt system.
 This is the heart of the marker, the Gamma Core.

 Those videos are fine but what about a real world scenario.
 I mentioned the temperatures earlier.
 But we also had snow on the field.
 Diving around all my gear was getting soaked.
 I had no issues the entire day.
 My etha 2 never let me down.

 But How’s It Shoot?